What Is Non-Recourse Factoring?

 Recourse vs Non-Recourse Factoring

-Recourse Factoring: a factoring agreement in which a client company sells its invoices to a factoring company with the understanding that if the invoice exceeds the factoring period (usually 60 to 90 days) and remains unpaid for any reason, the client company will buy back the invoice.
+Recourse Factoring: a factoring agreement in which a client company sells its invoices to a factoring company with the understanding that if the invoice exceeds the recourse period (usually 60 to 90 days) and remains unpaid for any reason, the client company will buy back the invoice.

 Features: